salabim/ycecream/readme.md

 The ycecream module is a fork of IceCream with a number of differences:

 * ycecream can't colourize the output (a nice feature of IceCream)
-* ucecream runs only on Python 3.6 and higher.
-IceCream runs even on Python 2.7.
+* ycecream runs only on Python 3.6 and higher.
+(IceCream runs even on Python 2.7).
 * ycecream uses y as the standard interface, whereas IceCream uses ic.
 To make life easy, ycecream also supports ic!
 * yceceam has no dependencies.
 IceCream on the other hand has many (asttoken, colorize, pyglets, ...).
 * ycecream is just one .py files, whereas IceCream consits of a number of .py files.
 That makes it possible to use ycecream without even (pip) installing it.
 Just copy ycecream.py to your work directory.
 * ycecream has a PEP8 (Pythonic) API.
 Less important for the user, the actual code is also (more) PEP8 compatible.
 IceCream does not fillow the PEP8 standard.
-* With ycecream time inclusion can be controlled independently from context
+* ycecream time inclusion can be controlled independently from context
-* A new delta inclusion (time since start of the program) is available in ycecream
+* ycecrean has a new delta inclusion (time since start of the program)

 ### Installation